Group of about 15 people smiling with clipboards on prairie trail

 You belong here

-Calling all 6th- to 9th-grade science teachers!
-Would you like to learn more about Kansas ecosystems, interact with ecological researchers, develop curriculum that links current research to NGSS standards, and connect with other like-minded teachers?
+Would you like to learn more about Kansas ecosystems, interact with ecological researchers, engage in NGSS-based lessons, and connect with like-minded teachers?
 (You do not have to be a Kansas teacher to apply!)
+The application period for 2025 is open; deadline April 30.

 Overview